dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-dapr-shared.md

 <img src="/images/dapr-shared/daemonset.png" width=800 style="padding-bottom:15px;">

 {{% alert title="Note" color="primary" %}}
-Since `DaemonSet` installs one instance per node, it will consume more overall resources in your cluster.
+Since `DaemonSet` installs one instance per node, it consume more overall resources in your cluster when compared to the a`Deployment` for a per-cluster deployment.
 {{% /alert %}}